 Don’t be a hero.
 Don’t try to do the rowing motion until you can go from lying down to sitting up without pain.
 If you let it heal completely it’ll be fine, but if you come back before the bone is healed it’ll be a recurring problem for as long as you keep rowing.

 DO NOT TAKE ANY ANTI-INFLAMMITORIES (IE ADVIL) OR ICE THE AREA

 You want to site of the bone to stay inflamed so that it can heal.
 If you do either of these things you inhibit the body from sending blood and other helpful biological healing mechanisms to your rib.

 I also learned the National Team trainer’s theory that rib problems come from weaknesses in the shoulder or upper torso.
-I had tolerable shoulder pain for most of my senior year of rowing, my trainers treated it, but never addressed the root issue.
-It developed into having tendentious in my rotator cuff so if you’re having other issues get that taken care of too.
-Compensating for a larger problems created the stress on my ribs.
+I had tolerable shoulder pain for most of my senior year of rowing, my trainers in college treated it, but never addressed the root issue.
+It developed into having tendentious in my rotator cuff.
+So if you’re having issues get them looked at before it creates other issues.
+Compensating for a larger problems created the stress that broke my rib.

 At the end of the day, the main lesson with rib injuries is don’t be a stupid.
 If you start to feel shooting pain in your ribs at the middle of the practice, stop.
 If it hurts to breathe, tell your coach.
 If you’re rowing the opposite side, make sure you’re doing extra strength and stretching.
 Go forth and use this knowledge to make sure you’re not the one sitting on the launch watching practice because of something as silly as a rib fracture.